tcrowe/isomorphic-marko-template/readme.md

 This is a dual-purpose repository for testing ideas with the [marko language](https://markojs.com).

-+ starter template for your project
++ Starter template for your project
-+ bootstrap a project for demonstrating a bug
++ Demonstrating a bug
-+ render via SSR
++ Render via SSR
-+ but also navigate like an SPA with html5 push navigation
++ Also navigate like an SPA with html5 push navigation
++ User session with [cookie-session](https://github.com/expressjs/cookie-session#readme).
+To use set `req.session.loggedIn = true` or whatever you need.

 ## Development